PowerBiDevCamp/App-Owns-Data-Starter-Kit/README.md

 # The App-Owns-Data Starter Kit

-The  **App-Owns-Data Starter Kit** is a developer sample built using the .NET 5 SDK which demonstrates how to design a solution for a multi-tenant environment that implements App-Owns-Data embedding with Power BI.
-This solution contains a custom database and three separate web applications which demonstrate how to leverage common design patterns with App-Owns-Data embedding such as how to provision new Power BI workspaces for tenants, how to manage user permissions and how to monitor usage across users.
+The  **App-Owns-Data Starter Kit** is a developer sample built using the .NET 5 SDK to provide guidance for organizations and ISVs who are using App-Owns-Data embedding with Power BI in a multi-tenant environment.
+This solution consists of a custom database and three separate web applications which demonstrate common design patterns when developing with the App-Owns-Data embedding model such as creating new Power BI workspaces for tenants, assigning user permissions and monitoring report usage and performance.

 If you have worked with Azure AD, the word **"tenant"** might make you think of an Azure AD tenant.
 However, the concept of a tenant is different when designing a multi-tenant environment for App-Owns-Data embedding.
-In this context, each tenant represents a customer for which you are embedding Power BI reports using the App-Owns-Data embedding model.
+In this context, each tenant represents a customer with one or more users for which you are embedding Power BI reports.
 In a multi-tenant environment, you must create a separate tenant for each customer.
-Provisioning a new tenant for Power BI embedding typically involves writing code which programs the Power BI REST API to create a Power BI workspace, import a PBIX file, patch datasource credentials and start a dataset refresh operation.
+Provisioning a new customer tenant in a Power BI embedding solution typically involves writing code which programs the Power BI REST API to create a Power BI workspace, assign the workspace to a dedicated capacity, import PBIX files, patch datasource credentials and start dataset refresh operations.

+There is a critical aspect to the App-Owns-Data embedding model that must be addressed in your initial application design.
+A distinct advantage of App-Owns-Data embedding is that you pay Microsoft by licensing dedicated capacities instead of by licensing individual users.
+This allows organizations and ISVs to reach users that remain completely unknown to Power BI.

+So, here's the rub.
+If Power BI doesn’t know anything about your users, Power BI cannot really provide any assistance when it comes to authorization and determining which users should have access to what content.
+This isn't a problem in a simplistic scenario where you intend to give every user the exact same access to content.
+However, it's far more common that your application requirements will define authorization policies to determine which users have access to which customer tenants.
+Furthermore, if you're planning to take advantage of the Power BI embedding support for report authoring, you'll also need to implement an authorization scheme that allows an administrator to assign permissions to users with a granularity of view permissions, edit permissions and content creation permissions.

+There are three key observation about developing with the App-Owns-Data embedding model.
+First, you have the flexibility to design the authorization scheme for your application any way you'd like.
+Second, you have the responsibility to design and implement this authorization scheme from the ground up.
+Third, your solution should include a custom database to track whatever data and metadata you need to design and implement the authorization policies and enforcement you require.

-The **App-Owns-Data Starter Kit** solution provides support for solving common problems when developing with App-Owns-Data embedding.
+The **App-Owns-Data Starter Kit** solution provides a starting point when developing with App-Owns-Data embedding and demonstrates how to implement the following application requirements.

 -   Onboarding new customer tenants

 -   Managing user permissions

--   Implementing the client application as an Single Page Application (SPA)
+-   Implementing the customer-facing client as a Single Page Application (SPA)

 -   Creating a custom telemetry layer to log user activity